-In a rather cryptic message posted by Mike on Twitter recently, he claims that there is at least one more season of Wheeler Dealers to come before he retires.
+In a rather cryptic message posted by Mike on Twitter in November of 2022, he claims that there is at least one more season of Wheeler Dealers to come before he retires.

 This could change.
 It’s safe to say that Mike Brewer is not yet done with the Wheeler Dealers format.

 Mike continues to lead the series to new heights.
 There are also two spin-off series – Wheeler Dealers: Dream Car and Wheeler Dealers Trading Up.

 Older episodes have also been edited and re-broadcast as Wheeler Dealers: Stripped Down.